josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 ### Chapter 1: The Long Goodbye

-**Computer:** Private message 67 out of 67 from Grace Patton.
+**Computer:** Private message 67 out of 67 from Commander Grace Patton.
 Communication delay of one week and two days.

 Playing now.

 **H|Grace Patton:** Ruby, I don't have much time.
 Keep an eye on the Dojeer.
 Hopefully this war will end soon.

-If I don't come back... tell Mom and Dad I love them.
+If I don't come back ... tell Mom and Dad I love them.

 Stay safe.
 I love you.